Responsive web design

 Our recommendation

-Use the possibilities of the block-based design approach to optimize your design ideas for the requirements of optimal responsive designs.
+Use the power of the block-based design approach to optimize your design ideas to the requirements of optimal responsive designs.
 Involve us at an early stage so that we can give feedback on style guides and designs at the beginning of the design implementation.